The federal funds will go towards rebuilding the Sharswood neighborhood and preserving housing affordability for all Philadelphians.

 WRT was the planning coordinator and master planner for the Sharswood-Blumberg Choice Neighborhood Transformation Plan and is excited to partner with PHA and the City of Philadelphia on this important project in our own backyard.

 This plan will leverage recent investments in the neighborhood by redeveloping vacant land into essential safe, affordable homes for residents and serve as a catalyst for the neighborhood - allowing residents to take pride in their homes.
 The goal is to create a thriving, prosperous community ensuring families opportunities for improved health, employment, and education.
 “I’m so proud of my home city who coalesced around a vision and changed the narrative from disinvestment to transformation and from displacement to revitalization," said WRT Principal Woo Kim.
 “Philadelphia is a great city comprised of beautiful neighborhoods.
 But with a 26% poverty rate, it can feel like there are two Philadelphias.
-I'm happy that the other Philadelphia is in the limelight today.
 I’m happy that the other Philadelphia is in the limelight today.”

 “I’m so proud of my home city who coalesced around a vision and changed the narrative from disinvestment to transformation and from displacement to revitalization." - Woo Kim, WRT Prinicpal